-Our clients as a whole really want to become better storytellers.
-In a recent client roundtable we held, becoming better storytellers emerged as a top client aspiration.
-Truth be told, even our employees who tell stories for a living feel the same way.
+In a recent client roundtable we held, “becoming better storytellers” emerged as just about everyone’s top aspiration.
+These were clients from totally different industries and roles: marketing, corporate communication, HR, learning and development and event/video production.
+Truth be told, even our employees who tell stories for a living share this same aspiration.

 This mission is often inspiring on paper yet vaguely elusive in practice, however.
 As many a writer will lament, it’s easy to go through the motions of storytelling – “this happened then this happened” – without actually resonating with audiences.